RainBowLuoCS/OpenOmni/README.md

 # OpenOmni: A Fully Open-Source Omni Large Language Model with Real-time Self-Aware Emotional Speech Synthesis

 <font size=5><div align='center' >  [[📖 arXiv Paper](https://arxiv.org/pdf/2501.04561)] [[📊 Datasets](https://huggingface.co/datasets/Tongyi-ConvAI/OpenOmni)] [[🏆 Models](https://huggingface.co/Tongyi-ConvAI/OpenOmni)]  </div></font>
-OpenOmni is the end-to-end fully open-source pioneering method that successfully incorporates image,speech and text into the omni large language model.
+OpenOmni is the end-to-end fully open-sourced pioneering method that successfully incorporates image,speech and text into the omni large language model.
 OpenOmni's design for speech generation through language bridging and text-guided speech can be quickly trained in situations where omni-modal data and VRAM resources are scarce.
 OpenOmni not only supports omni-modal nderstanding, but also supports two real-time emotional speech generation modes, CTC mode and AR mode, so that users can flexibly choose according to their needs to achieve a balance between generation speed and quality.
 The flexible framework design allows OpenOmni to be easily and quickly applied to a variety of downstream tasks, such as speech embodied navigation, multi-role-playing speech dialogue, etc. Everyone is welcome to come and experience it now!

 ## 🔥 Update

 - [2025/01/13]🔥OpenOmni is coming!
 We release the [code](https://github.com/RainBowLuoCS/OpenOmni)
 - [2025/01/09]🔥After two months of company audit!
 We release the [paper](https://arxiv.org/pdf/2501.04561)
 - [2024/11/14]🔥We submit the [paper](https://arxiv.org/pdf/2501.04561) for peer review
+- [2024/09/15]🔥We write the first line of OpenOmni project for fully open-sourced pioneering OmniLLM in end-to-end manner.

 ## <font style="color:rgb(31, 35, 40);">👀</font><font style="color:rgb(31, 35, 40);"> Contents</font>